netdata/netdata/collectors/cgroups.plugin/README.md

 - Merged disk read operations
 - Merged disk write operations

-### how to enable cgroup accounting on systemd systems that is by default disabled
+### How to enable cgroup accounting on systemd systems that is by default disabled

 You can verify there is no accounting enabled, by running `systemd-cgtop`.
 The program will show only resources for cgroup `/`, but all services will show nothing.